yozozchomutova/StateOfWarAnnihilation_installer/README.md

 Software for installing/managing State of War: Annihilation.

 # ARCHIVED !
 This repository is old & archived!
-See https://github.com/yozozchomutova/StateOfWarAnnihilation_Manager
+See https://github.com/yozozchomutova/StateOfWarAnnihilation_Manager \
+Reason: Making better software in C#, so users don't have to mess with Java issues.

 # Open Source
 Project is open source, free to copy/inspire/doWhateverYouWant.
 Great inspiration, when making installer for any files that are open source on github.
 (Or any other URL)